 Really good knitting books

 There are hundreds, maybe thousands, of books out there on knitting, beginning through advanced.
-However there are a few that stand above the rest.
-For patterns, I recommend and its mate Eyelet and Lace edited by Erika Knight.
+However, there are a few that stand above the rest.
+For patterns, I recommend Knit and Purl and its mate Eyelet and Lace edited by Erika Knight.
 These two books have a comprehensive listing of most patterns you may want to use in knitting and easy to understand instructions, with beautiful color pictures.
-These patterns are not garments, they are only the different textures and lacey techniques that can be done with knit.
+These patterns are not garments, they are only the different textures and lacey techniques that can be done with knitting.
 With these patterns, you can make baby blankets, scarves, and sweaters or vests using the pattern texture you like best.
-Knit and Purl

 Numbering System for Needles

 The numbers start at 1 (the smallest) and go up as large as 50.
 However, anything over 18 feels like trying to knit with a horse’s leg in each hand.
 These are American standard measurements, of course.
 You will find that the needles are also labeled with metric measurements, which tends to make buying the needles a little confusing.
 When buying your needles, you will find the label with numbers followed by “mm” for metric and “The US” for the American measurement.
 Also, the needles are measured and labeled by their length.
 Straight needles can be as short as 6” or 8” and as long as 17” or 18”.
 In the same way circular needles are labeled with their length from point to point; usually 9” up to 36” or more, which is for very large items like blankets or afghans.

 Circular needles are handy to have even if you do not plan to knit in the round.
 They are meant for knitting circular garments such as sweaters, socks, sleeves, and even scarves.
 However, they are very nice to use for larger projects such as blankets and afghans, which are too large for regular straight needles.